pavethran/data-science-portfolio/week-01-stackoverflow/README.md

 Two questions I wanted real numbers for, not vibes:

-1. How does a professional Indian developer’s salary scale with years of coding experience?
+1. How does a professional Indian developer's salary scale with years of coding experience?
-2. Is the “WFH war” narrative actually playing out in the data, or are Indian devs back in the office?
+2. Is the "WFH war" narrative actually playing out in the data, or are Indian devs back in the office?

 ## 2. The data